 (c.)
-Environmental and social risk management:

-The Bank has an Environmental and Social

-Risk Management System in place, which

-Risk Management System in place, which responds to the demands of multilateral banking and is progressively getting closer to international practices.
+Environmental and social risk management: The Bank has an Environmental and Social Risk Management System in place, which responds to the demands of multilateral banking and is progressively getting closer to international practices.
 The incorporation of climate risks (physical and transitional) and the DEI approach is in progress.